maixnor/wu-quartz/content/Previous Questions BS.md

 	4. In the [[BCG portfolio]] cash cow generates [[Cash Flow]] which can be used to finance question marks or growth of stars.
 		1. Correct
 8. Which statement/s on the “[[Financial Perspective]]” is/are correct?
-	1. When a company distributes its profits of the year 2018 to its owners at the end of the year, then the company´s net value (according to [[balance sheet]]) at the end of 2018 equals it´s value at the beginning of the year
+	1. When a company distributes its profits of the year 2018 to its owners at the end of the year, then the company´s net value (according to [[Balance Sheet]]) at the end of 2018 equals it´s value at the beginning of the year
 		1. Correct
-	2. When a company uses debt to buy a new car, then then both sides of the [[balance sheet]] ([[submodules/wu-quartz/content/Assets|assets]] and claims) increase.
+	2. When a company uses debt to buy a new car, then then both sides of the [[Balance Sheet]] ([[submodules/wu-quartz/content/Assets|assets]] and claims) increase.
 		1. Correct
-	3. When a taxi company sells an unused car above its (book)value in the [[balance sheet]] than the ROI increases
+	3. When a taxi company sells an unused car above its (book)value in the [[Balance Sheet]] than the ROI increases
 		1. Correct
 	4. Long term debt means that such capital only creates [[profit]] in the long term
 		1. False